 Seeing the Chinese characters during an enjoyable activity such as eating, puts your child in a good mood while their brains work to actively pick up a new vocabulary in Mandarin.
 Your child will remember these “triggers” for later, making it easier for them to study.

-2. Let your kids learn Chinese while on play-dates!
+2. Let your children learn Chinese while on playdates!

 Although they may need to rely on English as a crutch at the start, it is okay.
 Start with small steps until speaking in Mandarin to their friends becomes more and more natural.
 The idea is to normalize the use of Mandarin.
 The more they use it, the more natural it becomes.